JuliaIO/HDF5.jl/docs/juliacon_2023/juliacon_2023_presentation.md

 # Other Related Julia Packages

-* HDF5_jll.jl, C Library from HDF Group
+* HDF5_jll.jl, C Library from HDF Group (dependency of HDF5.jl)
-* MAT.jl, MATLAB files
+* MAT.jl, MATLAB files (depends on HDF5.jl)
-* JLD.jl, Julia Data Format
+* JLD.jl, Julia Data Format (depends on HDF5.jl)
 * JLD2.jl, Julia Data Format 2, Pure Julia implementation of a subset of HDF5
+* NetCDF.jl, a wrapper for the NetCDF C library, which incorporates HDF5

 ---

+# Summary

+* HDF5 is a format, C library, and data model for storing hierarchical information.
+* HDF5.jl is a wrapper providing high and low level access to the HDF5 library.
+* HDF5.jl now allows for multithreaded capability through locks and may expand capabilities beyond that of HDF5 C library
+* HDF5.jl works with MPI.jl to allow for distributed multiprocessing